-Caroline is a Fellow of the HEA.
+Caroline is a Fellow of the Royal Historical Society and of the HEA.

 Prior to working at the Open University, Caroline led a range of undergraduate and postgraduate modules including: